Block- and Text-Based Code

 Fun, self-paced web development and coding lessons offer high value

-Bottom line: A solid learning solution for self-starting students who want to grasp the wide array of programming topics.
+Bottom Line: A solid learning solution for self-starting students who want to grasp the wide array of programming topics.